zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

     4. Else, add name server IP to the *Responds with DNSKEY* set and retrieve valid DNSKEY records from the answer section.
     5. For each DNSKEY record retrieved do:
-       1. Extract algorithm number from the DNSKEY record.
+       1. Extract algorithm number from the third field of RDATA of the DNSKEY record.
        2. From section "[Classification of algorithms]" retrieve the table and extract the row matching the algorithm number.
        3. From the row extract the message tag from column "Zonemaster